-In autumn 2021, top films by the best Italian directors of the moment such as Paolo Sorrentino and the D’Innocenzo brothers will be released.
+In autumn 2021, top films by the best Italian directors of that moment such as Paolo Sorrentino and the D’Innocenzo brothers were released.
 The presentation was during the Venice film festival 2021.

 More than 20 Italian films were presented at the Venice Film Festival 2021 (September 1-11).
 That is the highest number in the history of this film festival, the oldest in the world.
 It is not so automatic that many Italian films are selected, even if the festival is held in Italy.
 The jury this year consisted of seven members (one is Italian) and was headed by Bong-Joon-ho.

 Sorrentino wins ‘silver’ at the Venice Film Festival 2021

 The main programme (21 films) included five Italian films.
 In side programmes, the others were selected.
 We have picked the six best from the Venice Film Festival 2021.
 Plus the new Moretti, which had previously been presented at the Cannes Film Festival 2021 (no win).

 - Director: Paolo Sorrentino

 - Leading actor: Toni Servillo, Filippo Scotti